Robert F. Kennedy in media: Music

 The Rolling Stones began recording the song "Sympathy for the Devil" on June 4, 1968.
 The original lyrics included the line, "I shouted out 'Who killed Kennedy?'", which was changed to, "I shouted out 'Who killed the Kennedys?'"

 The 1968 song "Abraham, Martin and John" is a tribute to Abraham Lincoln, Martin Luther King Jr., John F. Kennedy and Robert F. Kennedy.

 The song "Starlight" by Taylor Swift on her 2012 album Red is about the courtship of Robert F. Kennedy and his wife Ethel.

 Novels

 James Ellroy wrote a fictionalized historical version of Robert F. Kennedy in his Underworld USA Trilogy novels.
 He is an important secondary character, and appears in two of the three novels in the trilogy: American Tabloid (1995) and The Cold Six Thousand (2001).

 Plays

 British playwright Roy Smiles' play about Kennedy's 1968 presidential campaign, The Last Pilgrim, was staged in London in 2010.
-It was shortlisted for Best Play at the Off West End Awards in the UK in 2011.
+It was nominated for the 2011 Offie for Best Play.